mv inquirer

 Mt.
 Vernon City Council to review personnel policies and procedures

-In light of unfolding developments surrounding the criminal and employment background of David Hardy, the suspect charged with the New Year’s Eve killing of 13-year-old Shamoya McKenzie, the City Council will be working with the Police Department, Human Resources and other municipal departments to discuss and review City personnel policies and procedures.
+In light of unfolding developments surrounding the criminal and employment background of David Hardy, the suspect charged with the New Year’s Eve killing of 13-year-old Shamoya McKenzie, the City Council will be working with the Police Department, Human Resources and other municipal departments to discuss and review city personnel policies and procedures.

 Is dirty air causing dementia in Mt.
 Vernon and beyond?